-This scientific event aims to bring together all those who wish to think, with an academic approach, about themes that are associated with the opening of governments.
+This scientific event aims to bring together all those who wish to think about the opening of governments through a scientific approach.

 This multidisciplinary event will associate law, political science, economics, management, mathematics, computer science, social science, history, sociology, environmental science, arts, and all other subjects or field which may be related to these issues.

 These days will, through their transverse and multidisciplinary nature, allow us to understand, analyze and debate the issues of open government with representatives from the 5 continents.

 The goal of this scientific event is to have the various stakeholders and participants of open governments as stakeholders of the event.
 Also, it is possible for people to participate through different forms of intervention.